spiceai/docs/spiceaidocs/docs/reference/spicepod/models.md

 - For Hugging Face: A repo_id and, optionally, revision hash or tag.
     - `Qwen/Qwen1.5-0.5B` (no revision)
     - `meta-llama/Meta-Llama-3-8B:cd892e8f4da1043d4b01d5ea182a2e8412bf658f` (with revision hash)
 - For local files: Represents the absolute or relative path to the model weights file on the local file system.
 See [below](#files) for the accepted model weight types and formats.
 - For OpenAI: Only supports LMs.
 For OpenAI models, valid IDs can be found in their model [documentation](https://platform.openai.com/docs/models/continuous-model-upgrades).
 For OpenAI compatible providers, specify the value  required in their `v1/chat/completion` [payload](https://platform.openai.com/docs/api-reference/chat/create#chat-create-model).

 ### `name`

 A unique identifier for this model component.

+### `description`

+Additional details about the model, useful for displaying to  of the model

 ### `files`